jkearns885/week-03-tdd-strict-equal/README.md

 # TDD Strict Equal
 In this exercise you will be using a test driven development (TDD) approach to implement a `strictEqual()` function.
 The `strictEqual()` function will work the way the `===` operator does but you are not allowed to use this operator.
-For example, `strictEqual(5, '5')` would return `false` but `strictEqual('a', 'a')` would return `true`.
+For example, `strictEqual(5, '5')` should return `false` but `strictEqual('a', 'a')` should return `true`.

-Working in a branch called `answer`, start by creating your tests and committing those to your branch.
-Then create implement your function to get your tests to pass and commit those changes.
-Once you are done, push your branch up to GitHub, create a pull request, and request review from the instructor.
+- Create a branch called `answer`
+- Creating your tests
+- Committing your tests to your branch
+- Write the code for your your `strictEqual` function until your tests pass
+- Commit your working code.
+- Push your `answer` branch up to GitHub.
+- Create a pull request
+- Request review from the instructor